LaurentNevou/Q_Schrodinger1D_demo/README.md

 -> The sinus

 Any potential can be loaded with homogeneous grid z [m] and V [eV] and be solved with the 3 first methods.
 For the TM method, a sequence of layer must be provided.

+=> If you like it, don't forget the star!